s-b-t/s-b-t/README.md

 ### Welcome to my GitHub Profile!

 👋🏼 Hello, I'm Steve.

-I am an aspiring full stack developer that really enjoys the creative side of coding/web development.
-Previously, my background was in Sales and I discovered that I needed a major career change, so here I am!
-I have recently graduated a full-time education platform by the name of Coding Dojo which took up 60+ hours of my time per week.
-My intent is to continue learning the life-long skill of coding and become a full stack engineer.
+My intent is to continue learning the life-long skill of coding.

 📁 I’m currently working on individual/group projects to hone my skills even further.

-🎓 I have recently graduated Coding Dojo with a Certificate of Achievement for completing their Full-Time Software Development program and 560 clock hours of coding in HTML, CSS, JavaScript, Python, MERN, and C#.
+🎓 I graduated Coding Dojo with a Certificate of Achievement for completing their Full-Time Software Development program and 560 clock hours of coding in HTML, CSS, JavaScript, Python, MERN, and C#.

 🥁 Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.